 A. The person who abides in Christ will produce fruit (5).
 I didn't make that up.
-That's what the Master said, "If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing."
+That's what the Master Himself said.
+"If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing."

-The person who abides in Christ is fruitful.
-Not he might bear fruit, but he will.
+The person who abides in Christ bears fruit.
+Not he might bear fruit, but will.
 And why is that the case?
-Because fruitfulness, to put it simply, is the result of Christ's life being reproduced in His followers.
-When a branch is connected to the vine, it's tapped into the potential of the vine, in this case, Christ Himself.
+Because fruitfulness, to put it simply, is the result of Christ reproducing Himself in and through His followers.

+When a branch is connected to the vine, it's tapped into the potential of the vine.
+In this case, we tap in to Christ Himself.